fedelesharon/streetfood-site/README.md

 STREETFOOD WEBSITE

+creating a site for the street food

+DESCRIPTION

+This being my week five independent project at Moringa school, I would like to tell you more about street foods.
 This is a project for my street food site.
 It contains some foods and some a lot more.

 This project was made up of the following;

           a.
 HTML
           b.
 CSS

-In order to run this you need to have a Windows machine I have managed all these with the help of visual studio code and I've deployed it on the GitHub pages.
+ SET UP AND INSTALLATION REQUIREMENTS>

+         a.
+Git
+         b. web browser of your choice I recommend Google Chrome
+         c.
+Github

+SUPPORT AND CONTACT DETAILS.

+if you want to support me in any way you can reach me through the following;

+EMAIL: fedelis.muingo@student.moringaschool.com
+PHONE: 0731740173

 Git clone https://github.com/fedelesharon/streetfood-site.git

 Written by Fedelis Sharon Muingo

+LICENCE

+MIT licence copyright 2023 FEDELIS MUINGO

 The following are the image paths I have used